 From here, start building up the amount of time you wait to give your dog the treat.
 The longer your dog stays quiet before you give him the treat, the closer he is to learning to stop barking.

-In the moments when your dog is barking, give him no attention.
+According to the Humane Society, the best thing to do in the moments when your dog is barking is to give him no attention.
 Turn away from your dog completely, cutting off communication while he barks.
 If you struggle to say nothing, simply tell your dog “No,” in a calm but firm voice, and return your full attention to your pup once the barking stops.

 Dogs are reactive creatures.
 Whether they’re barking because they’re scared or protective, removing the stimulus can immediately stop your dog from barking.
 If your pet is barking at a neighbor outside, close all the blinds or put your dog in the bathroom.
 If your pet is barking in response to thunder or fireworks, take him to the quietest room in your house.